-In this comprehensive guide to the best 2-in-1 laptops we’ve looked at every kind of device for every kind of user.
-We’ve looked at Windows 10 2-in-1 laptops and Chromebooks, at 2-in-1 laptops that are perfect for going back to school and 2-in-1 laptops for business users as well.
+In this, T3's comprehensive guide to the best 2-in-1 laptops, we’ve reviewed every kind of device for every kind of user.
+We’ve worked on Windows 10 2-in-1 laptops and on Chromebooks; we've studied 2-in-1 laptops that are perfect for going back to school; and we've investigated the best 2-in-1 laptops for business users as well.

-Don’t be put off by the number of different models or the sheer range of specifications on show here: from cheap and cheerful 2-in-1s to heavyweight hybrids, we’ll explain everything you need to know in order to find the very best 2-in-1 hybrid for you no matter what your needs or budget.
+Don’t be intimidated by the number of different models or the sheer range of specifications on show here.
+We'll explain everything you need to know so you can find the very best 2-in-1 laptop for you whether it's a cheap and cheerful 2-in-1 or a heavyweight hybrid.

-We've also got a dedicated best Dell laptops guide, so if you like the US maker's systems (and we really do here at T3), then head on over there for some great choices.
+We've also got a dedicated best Dell laptops guide, so if you like the US maker's systems (and we really do here at T3), you'll find the best Dells right there.
+And for awesome remote storage and access, be sure to check out T3's best NAS drives buying guide, too.

 The best 2-in-1 laptops you can buy today